adriancarriger/angularfire2-offline/examples/ionic/README.md

-# Ionic Progressive Web App
+# Ionic Offline Tutorial 📘

+How to create an app that loads Firebase data and static resources while offline.

 ## [View Demo](https://ionic-pwa-ad85b.firebaseapp.com)